saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 In this part we assess the correlation between the RNA and proteomic data.
 We both look for correlation across samples AND across features.
+When we check across sample, we interrogate the correlation at the level of single genes, that is for given gene, how is a change is transcript abundance is reflected in the the level of its protein.
+This correlation can be different between genes, as there are all subject to different regulatory mechanisms. when we check across features, we interrogate the correlation at the level of single samples. that is, we check if overall the protein abundance are good proxy of transcript abundance, and vice-versa.
+The imperfect correlation between trnaxcripts and proteins reflects the complexity of the translation process, as well as protein and RNA stability.

 ``` r
 condition_prot_RNA_correlation <- sapply(unique(mofa_ready_data$sample), function(condition){